Wanderlust in Charleston

 By Fritts Causby

 Charleston has more to offer than historic properties, fine dining and high-end boutiques, aircraft carriers and submarines.
-Located a relatively easy, three-and-a-half to four hour drive away from Wilmington, and featuring an array of outdoor activities, the Charleston area is a fun, low-stress weekend getaway.
+There are also a wide array of outdoor activities.

 Where to Stay: Of course, the downtown area is full of boutique hotels, historic B&BS, vacation rentals and all the famous brands.
 For a more relaxing stay outside of the hustle and bustle, the West Ashley area is very convenient.
 It’s a short distance away from the historic downtown waterfront, art galleries and restaurants, and there are a variety of reasonably priced hotels in the area with free parking, a sharp contrast to the historic district.
-The fact that West Ashley is reachable from Wilmington without having to drive through the city is an added bonus for anyone that likes to avoid stop-and-go traffic.
 The strategic location also allows for a visit to Folly Beach, Edisto Beach or Beaufort without crossing the city.

 Eat, Drink and Unwind: Everyone knows that the Charleston downtown is home to many fine dining options, art galleries, rooftop bars, museums and shops.
 If in search of a more laid-back experience, however, California Dreaming should be on the list, as it is a large restaurant with ample parking, floor-to-ceiling glass and multiple terraces that showcase views of the Ashley River.
 The commercial district in West Ashley is equally enjoyable, as the area has multiple restaurants, shops, bars and breweries that are all in walking distance to each other.
 A visit to nearby Folly Beach is worth it for the vibrant, West Coast-style downtown area and its many shops, eateries and nightlife options.